kdsingh16/My-SQL/README.md

 # My-SQL
-This is my Excle Project Which i have learned and done.
+This is my SQL Project Which i have learned and done.